lee-lindley/github_blog/_posts/2022-04-30-perl_dbd_oracle_clob.md

 That said, it has gotten easier as I demonstrated in [Installing Perl DBD::Oracle on RHL](https://lee-lindley.github.io/oracle/perl/linux/2022/04/28/Perl-DBD-Oracle-RHL.html).
 There is a good chance your Unix Admin isn't allowed to alter the vendor *Perl*.
-If that is the case you may may need to install your own *Perl* and add *DBD::Oracle* to that.
+If that is the case you may need to install your own *Perl* and add *DBD::Oracle* to that.
 Perhaps the Unix admin can do that for you.

 > I don't mean to make light of this, but if you are going to have a useful scripting environment, whether it be
 > *Perl*, *Python*, or something else, at some point the security mavens and corporate rule makers need to give
 > you one and it needs to have the database connect libraries linked in.
 "Of course that's true" you are thinking.
 > Surprise!
 You may find the security mavens and IT infrastructure folk are not sympathetic to your need
 > for a decent scripting environment with a built-in Oracle connection library on the ETL server.
+At one company I
+> encountered a mindset that shell and *sqlplus*, along with a vendor ETL tool, were all you need.
+It was a
+> large, sophisticated organization too.
+They were responding to pressures from senior management that resulted in
+> what I would call unintended consequences.

 # Running Data Through Perl

 *Perl* is fantastic as a scripting language.
 But like all scripting languages it has some overhead costs.
 It isn't the bytecode, which is pretty efficient.
 The overhead is in the data structures which are fat pigs.
 If you look at the underlying structure of a *Perl* *scalar* variable, you will find multiple pointer and length members.
-For example it has a place to store an integer, a floating point number and a string among others.
+For example it has a place to store an integer, a floating point number, a string, an array, and something called "magic" among other things.
 There is a lot of wasted space for any given scalar object.

 Under normal
 circumstances that hardly matters.
 If you are running a *fetchrow_array* operation over a large number of rows on a big *SQL* query, you are creating and tearing down a scalar for every column on every row.
 It can really add up.

 Yeah, don't do that.
 You would be better off spooling it out from *sqlplus*.
+On the other hand, if you are reading and writing large chunks of data through Perl, the overhead is negligible.
+The underlying data movement is all handled in tight C code and is efficient.

 # Using DBD::Oracle to Read CLOB/BLOB Data